 Getting back on track

-Through comprehensive financial planning and ongoing assistance, Lucas Capital helped this couple get back on track for a successful retirement after an unexpected job loss.
+Through comprehensive financial planning and ongoing assistance, Lucas Capital in Red Bank, New Jersey, helped this couple get back on track for a successful retirement after an unexpected job loss.

 Challenge: Planning for the future when there are obstacles in the way

 Our clients, a couple in their mid-50s, both held executive-level positions at different companies.
 They were long-time clients with a good financial plan and on track for retirement when they both were 60.
 The husband’s company, a large US manufacturer, was unexpectedly sold to a foreign buyer who planned on closing all U.S. operations.
 Even though he had worked at the same company for 20 years, he was being terminated with 6 months’ notice.
 This was a major emotional and financial setback.

 They called Lucas Capital shortly after they learned the news, concerned that losing one salary 5 years before they expected to retire would derail their plans.